rusterlium/rustler/UPGRADE.md

 2. The functionality related to the `derive` feature is now unconditionally active.
 The feature flag is kept for compatibility for now but will be removed in the future.
+3. To register a type as a resource, the new `#[derive(Resource)]` can be used now.
+It is implicitly registered and does not require (or work in) the old explicit registration with `rustler::resource!` a custom `load` function.

 ## 0.32 -> 0.33